Role & Function Study

 - Identify essential tasks within practice domains and the importance of being able to perform the task competently

-- Review assigned weights to each of the four practice domains and determine the distribution of content on the exam
+- Review assigned weights for each of the four practice domains and determine the distribution of content on the exam

 - Uncover additional tasks or knowledge that were identified by the respondents

 - The Role & Function Study is conducted to validate the essential competencies required for practice by a board-certified disability management specialist (CDMS).
-The 2019 Role & Function Study did not identify any new content tasks as defined in the four knowledge domains.
-However, it did eliminate two (2) tasks and based on the decisions of the SME panel and research results, the CDMS content outline and weight distribution was updated to reflect different weights for each content domain as shown below.
+The 2020 Role & Function Study did not identify any new content tasks as defined in the four knowledge domains.
+However, it did eliminate two (2) tasks and based on the decisions of the research results and the SME panel, the CDMS content outline and weight distribution was updated to reflect different weights for each content domain as shown below.

-- In addition, the length of the CDMS examination will be shortened from 175 to 150 items of which 125 will be scored.
+- In addition, the CDMS examination will be shortened from 175 to 150 items of which 125 will be scored.

 The Board of Commissioners approved the new blueprint based on the CDMS Test Development Committee’s recommendation in January 2021.
 The new blueprint was implemented during the March 2021 CDMS exam administration.